preocanin/ar/README.md

 #### Building
 1. Download a repo to your machine and navigate with command line to it.
 2. Execute `npm install` to install dependencies.
-3. Execute `npm start` to start the application.
+3. Execute `npm restart` to recompile and start application

 Licence
 ---

 MIT